back to top

 Webcam

-This sucks; even in 2022, it offers 720p support, which is usable for some scenarios.
+This sucks; even in 2022, it offers 720p support, which is usable in some scenarios.
 The camera switch button on the laptop is a welcome feature for privacy.
-However, as for the use case scenarios for streaming, this will not serve you the best.
-You require to opt for the aftermarket webcam.
+However, as for the use-case scenarios for streaming, this will not serve you the best.
+You are required to opt for an aftermarket webcam.

 Performance

-This laptop uses the AMD Ryzen 5 6600H, or AMD Ryzzen 7 6800Hz, which easily beats intel Core i7 12th gen. Making this an industry leader, but in real-time, usages sailed through intel Soc.
+This laptop uses AMD Ryzen 5 6600H or AMD Ryzen 7 6800Hz, which easily beats the Intel Core i7 12th generation.
+Making this an industry leader, but in real-time, usages sailed through Intel Soc.
 This means you will get an immersive experience without lags.
-However, we recommend setting Medium settings to get the best experience.
+However, we recommend setting it to medium settings to get the best experience.

 Cooling

-Lenovo introduced the Cold Front 4.0, which makes the fans 140% more powerful, and the blades are 40% thinner.
+Lenovo introduced Cold Front 4.0, which makes the fans 140% more powerful and the blades 40% thinner.
 To further cool the CPU, it has a dedicated copper block.
-You won’t feel any major heat-related issues even after multiple-gaming sessions.
-During testing, We have registered the 45°C tweaking around this, and you will hear Fans-running during an extensive workload.
+You won’t feel any major heat-related issues, even after multiple gaming sessions.
+During testing, we recorded the 45°C tweaking around this, and you will hear fans running during an extensive workload.

 Battery

-To power the device, it is equipped with an 80Whr battery, Which gives you 4 to 6hrs of SOT and takes almost 2hrs to charge from 0 to 100%.
+To power the device, it is equipped with an 80Wh battery, which gives you 4 to 6 hours of SOT and takes almost 2 hours to charge from 0 to 100%.
 There is also Rapid Charge support for faster charging.

 Pricing

-Yes, they have kept everything and have upgraded with incredible display and solid build quality, which makes it easy to recommend.
+Yes, they have kept everything and upgraded it with an incredible display and solid build quality, which makes it easy to recommend.